 12) CBD oil

 CBD (cannabidiol) is derived from the hemp plant which is a cousin of the marijuana plant.
 Unlike marijuana, it does not contain the psychoactive THC (tetrahydrocannabinol) which causes a “high.”

 Cannabinoids interact with cells and proteins in the brain.
-While more research is needed, studies shown CBD can help with anxiety and pain.
+While more research is needed, CBD is looking promising for anxiety and pain in studies.

 Availability: oil, gummies